hildenborg/m68k-atari-dev/extras/vscode_real_atari/README.md

 So by starting with "starti" which breaks at first instruction, and then doing a "print \"just a nop\"", will trick the CDT GDB extension into a state where the executable is started and then paused.
 This allows the breakpoints to be set and execution to continue.
 Hopefully, this hack can be removed in the future.

+## Faster debug
+If you have started and stopped debugging of an executable and want to do it again without transfering the executable, then just comment out the following line in "launch.json":
+´´´
+	"remote put ${workspaceFolder}/build/${env:TARGET_NAME}.prg ${env:TARGET_NAME}.prg",
+´´´